gibber-cc/gibber/README.markdown

 // create a cube
 b = Cube()

-// map the rotation of the cube to envelope followers b.rotation.x = a.kick.Amp
+// map the rotation of the cube
+// continuously follow the amplitude of drums

+b.rotation.x = a.kick.Out
-b.rotation.y = a.snare.Amp
+b.rotation.y = a.snare.Out

 // a shader that simulates film grain and video noise f = Film()

-// map the scanline count to the hihat amplitude f.sCount = a.hat.Amp
+// map the scanline count to the hihat output f.sCount = a.hat.Out
 ```